yangli-hub/CMMT-Code/README.md

 sh run_mtmner_crf.sh
 ```

-- We show our running logs on twitter-2015 and twitter-2017 in the folder "log files".
+- We show our running logs on twitter-2015, twitter-2017 and political twitter in the folder "log files".
 Note that the results are a little bit lower than the results reported in our paper, since the experiments were run on different servers.

 ## Acknowledgements